hubspotdev/crm-customization-dev-bootcamp/data/README.md

 # Custom Objects, Properties, and Sample Data

 ## Getting started
 You need to have Postman setup and configured.
-If you aren't sure how to do that, check out
+If you aren't sure how to do that, [check out this video](https://www.youtube.com/watch?v=U67UTzT6Zn4).

 ## Step 1 Create the Custom Objects
 Utilizing the custom-object JSON files, and the `/crm-object-schemas/v3/schemas` [API Endpoint](https://developers.hubspot.com/docs/api/crm/crm-custom-objects).